kristophjunge/docker-mediawiki/README.md

 ### E-Mail

-SMTP E-Mail can be enabled by setting `WIKI_SMTP` to 1.
+SMTP E-Mail can be enabled by setting `MEDIAWIKI_SMTP` to 1.
 TLS auth will be used by default.

 ```
 environment:
-  WIKI_SMTP: 1
+  MEDIAWIKI_SMTP: 1
-  WIKI_SMTP_HOST: smtp.example.com
+  MEDIAWIKI_SMTP_HOST: smtp.example.com
-  WIKI_SMTP_IDHOST: example.com
+  MEDIAWIKI_SMTP_IDHOST: example.com
-  WIKI_SMTP_PORT: 587
+  MEDIAWIKI_SMTP_PORT: 587
-  WIKI_SMTP_AUTH: 1
+  MEDIAWIKI_SMTP_AUTH: 1
-  WIKI_SMTP_USERNAME: mail@example.com
+  MEDIAWIKI_SMTP_USERNAME: mail@example.com
-  WIKI_SMTP_PASSWORD: secret
+  MEDIAWIKI_SMTP_PASSWORD: secret
 ```

 Using a self-signed certificate will not work because of failing peer verification.
-If you know the security implications you can disable peer verification by setting `WIKI_SMTP_SSL_VERIFY_PEER` to 0.
+If you know the security implications you can disable peer verification by setting `MEDIAWIKI_SMTP_SSL_VERIFY_PEER` to 0.

 ### Logo